jordgarvi/portuguese-study-deck/README.md

 ## 🔁 How I Use This Repo

-- **During the week**
+- **Ongoing**
-  - Add new words/verbs to the appropriate CSV deck.
+  - Add new words or verbs to the appropriate CSV deck.
-  - Add or adjust example sentences in `sentences/`.
+  - Add or refine example sentences in `sentences/`.
-  - Make rough notes on mistakes and confusion points.
+  - Note recurring mistakes or confusion points.

-- **End of the week**
+- **At milestones**
-  - Create a new log in `logs/` (copy the previous one as a template).
+  - Create a new log in `logs/` to document meaningful progress.
-  - Fill in:
-    - Topics Studied
-    - Vocabulary Highlights
-    - Common Mistakes
-    - Reflection
-    - Next Steps
-  - Review the previous week’s “Next Steps” and tick off what I actually did.
+  - Review previous logs to identify patterns and long-term improvements.

 - **Over time**
-  - Track how my focus changes (verbs → adjectives → prepositions → conversation).
+  - Track how focus shifts (verbs → adjectives → prepositions → conversation).
-  - Spot recurring weaknesses (e.g. gender agreement, prepositions with verbs like *ir*).
+  - Identify recurring weaknesses (e.g. gender agreement, prepositions with *ir*).
-  - Keep a written record that supports my relocation story when talking to Portuguese employers.
+  - Maintain a clear written record that supports my relocation narrative when speaking with Portuguese employers.

 ---